caleb-chandler/caleb-chandler.github.io/about.markdown

 permalink: /about/
 ---
 # About Me
-Greetings!
 I am a researcher, data analyst, and graduate student at Northeastern University studying networks and complex systems.
-My primary research interest is the long-term structural evolution of large-scale human social systems.
+My primary academic interest is the long-term structural evolution of large-scale human social systems.

 When I'm not engaged in research, reading, coursework, or anxious rumination (rare these days), I enjoy playing drums, snowboarding, and anything to do with sci-fi.

-## "What even is a complex system anyway?"
+### "What even is a complex system anyway?"
 Complex systems are collections of components that self-organize into a greater, cohesive "whole" despite lacking centralized direction.
 Check out [this website](https://complexityexplained.github.io) to learn more.